ekote/Build-Your-First-End-to-End-Lakehouse-Solution/extra/extra.md

 Consider sharing any optimization strategies with the workshop hosts and your colleagues to enhance the overall efficiency of your pipeline.

-# Create a dataflow that reads data from a CSV file

-TODO

 ---

 # Medallion architecture